datarhei/restreamer/wiki/videocompression_en.md

 **At 450 p or 420p you have about 1/2 less data volume - expected 2-4 times more data volume at 1080p.  **

-**Datarhei Hint** ☺ ► Rule of thumb is to have at least 1 Mbit/s upload available for a static network camera with 720p Stream.
-1080p playing in live streaming currently no major role since the audience side is often (even on mobile devices via mobile network) to cope with the high bandwidths.
-For PTZ cameras, we recommend you at least.
-1-2 Mbit/s upload to have available.
+**Datarhei Hint** ☺ ► As a rule of thumb, have at least 1 Mbit/s upload available for a static network camera with 720p stream.
+1080p currently plays no major role in live streaming since the user equipment (even on mobile devices via mobile network) often can’t cope with the high bandwidths.
+For PTZ cameras, we recommend that you have at least 1-2 Mbit/s upload available.

 For the more interested of you information on
 <a href="https://en.wikipedia.org/wiki/Video_coding_format" target="_blank">Wikipedia</a>